 In 1990, legislation was enacted (the "1990 Amendments") that substantially revised the Clean Air Act.
-A main feature of the 1990 Amendments is the reduction of $SO_2$ and NOx emissions caused by electric utility power plants, particularly those fueled by oil and coal.
-The $SO_2$ reduction was to be achieved in two phases.
+A main feature of the 1990 Amendments is the reduction of SO2 and NOx emissions caused by electric utility power plants, particularly those fueled by fossil fuels.
+The SO2 reduction was to be achieved in two phases.
 Phase I addressed specific high sulfur emitting generating units named in the 1990 Amendments and became effective on January 1, 1995.
-Phase II capped total U.S. $SO_2$ emissions at 8,900,000 tons per year and became effective on January 1, 2000.
+Phase II capped total U.S. SO2 emissions at 8,900,000 tons per year and became effective on January 1, 2000.